 Hunza, Gilgit Baltistan

-Most of Gilgit Baltistan as a whole is quite peaceful, but if you’re looking for ease of travel, welcoming people, and a very safe track record, Hunza is the place to start.
+Most people who visit Pakistan, want to travel to Hunza at one point or another.
+Gilgit Baltistan as a whole is quite peaceful, but if you’re looking for ease of travel, welcoming people, and a very safe track record, Hunza is the place to start.
 The most touristed region in northern Pakistan has been peaceful for decades, and aside from a small number of harassment incidents, most travelers have an easy and safe experience in Hunza.
 I recommend Hunza to all first time (solo) female travelers in Pakistan.

 Ghizer, Gilgit Baltistan